-The graph shows passenger and commercial car sales in China from 2008 to August 2016.
+The graph shows passenger and commercial car sales in China from 2008 to Oktober 2016.
 In 2015, 3.45 million commercial vehicles had been sold in China.

 Car sales in China – additional information